 What Is a Gardenia?

 There's more than one type of gardenia.
 However, when people use that word, they are usually referring to the common gardenia (Gardenia jasminoides).
 The species name signals that it has reminded people of the jasmine plant but is not a true jasmine (genus, Jasminum).
 In fact, an alternate common name for it is “cape jasmine.”

 Gardenias are broadleaf evergreen shrubs.
 They can be grown outdoors year-round in USDA planting zones 8 to 11.
 Further north, they are often grown in containers for use in patio landscaping during the summertime and then brought indoors as houseplants to protect them from winter’s cold.
-Mature size for a gardenia can be as much as 5 to 6 feet tall and wide.
+Mature size for a gardenia can be as much as 8 feet tall and 5 to 6 feet wide.

 Grow gardenias in partial shade and in ground that has: